XXares/TODO_reward_bench/README.md

-We direct modify the implementation of original Reward Bench to evaluate the preference modeling ability of DPO and ToDO
+We direct modify the implementation of original Reward Bench to evaluate the preference modeling ability of DPO and TODO

 ## Quick Usage